Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

-Data showed that 42% of clicks for the search “mens tweed suits” come from paid results.
+Data showed that 42% of clicks for “men’s tweed suits” search came from paid results.

 So if you were to specialise in PPC as a freelancer, get PPC or digital agency experience.

-As a freelance PPC expert, target Shopify and BigCommerce powered websites and specialise in Google Shopping Ads as these will deliver the client’s their best return.
+As a freelance PPC expert, I target Shopify and BigCommerce powered websites and specialise in Google Shopping Ads to deliver the client their best return.